marcelobojikian/Cash-House-Frontend-React-Native/README.md

 ## How to Use
     1. Wait for the browser to open the url localhost:XXXXX.
+    2. Write server settings to the ".env.example" file
+    3. Rename the .env.example file to .env
-    2. Read the QR code in your devce.
+    4. Read the QR code in your devce.

 ## Issues